rotcivDev/my_studies/boot-dev/git/readme.md

 ## Overriding

 If you set a configuration in a more specific location, it will override the same configuration in a more general location.
 For example, if you set user.name in the local configuration, it will override the user.name set in the global configuration.

+# Branch
+A branch is just a named pointer to a specific commit.
+When you create a branch, you are creating a new pointer to a specific commit.
+The commit that the branch points to is called the tip of the branch.
+Because a branch is just a pointer to a commit, they're lightweight and "cheap" resource-wise to create.
+When you create 10 branches, you're not creating 10 copies of your project on your hard drive.

+# Log Flags

+As you know, git log shows you the history of commits in your repo.
+There are a few flags I like to use from time to time to make the output easier to read.

+The first is --decorate.
+It can be one of:

+    short (the default)
+    full (shows the full ref name)
+    no (no decoration)

+Run git log --decorate=full.
+You should see that instead of just using your branch name, it will show the full ref name.
+A ref is just a pointer to a commit.
+All branches are refs, but not all refs are branches.

+Run git log --decorate=no. You should see that the branch names are no longer shown at all.

+The second is --oneline.
+This flag will show you a more compact view of the log.
+I use this one all the time, it just makes it so much easier to see what's going on.

+git log --oneline

+# Reset

+The git reset command can be used to reset any changes in the index (staged but not committed changes) and the worktree (unstaged and not committed changes).

+git reset --hard

+This is useful if you just want to discard all your current changes and go back to the last commit.

+I want to stress how dangerous this command can be.
+When you deleted the file, because it was tracked in Git, it was trivially easy to recover.
+However, if you have some changes that you do want to keep, running git reset --hard will delete them for good.

+Always be careful when using git reset --hard.
+It's a powerful tool, but it's also a dangerous one.
+Reset to a Specific Commit

+If you want to reset back to a specific commit, you can use the git reset --hard command and provide a commit hash.
+For example:

+git reset --hard a1b2c3d

+This will reset your working directory and index to the state of that commit, and all the changes made after that commit are lost forever.